 • Immediate Access.

-1-on-1 Tutoring for your Written Selection Test (WTS), Personality profile and Group assessment with Fire Rescue Victoria (FRV):
+1-on-1 personal tutoring for FRV's Written Selection Test (WST), Personality profile and Group Assessment:

 • Delivered by Australian psychometricians who are experienced with WTS Pearson VUE's tests.

-• Face to face or via Skype live.
+• Face to face or via Skype live or in our Caulfield north office..

 • Includes an analysis of your weaknesses.